bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 ****** IF YOU ARE ON LINUX/OSX/Openelec

-Find the squeezeslave binaries in your xbmc/addons/script.xsqueeze/bin/ and chmod +x them!
+YOU  MUST Find the squeezeslave binaries in your xbmc/addons/script.xsqueeze/bin/ and chmod +x them!

-You will unfortunately need to do this with each new version of the add on - sorry, but those systems prevent me from doing this for you!
+You will unfortunately need to do this with each new version of the add on - sorry, but those systems prevent me from doing this for you for security reasons!

 ********************************************************************************
 2. Configure XSqueeze

 In the add on settings (go to the add on and use the context menu to get to 'configure').
-You must set your LMS server IP address and port.
+You must set your LMS server IP address and server CLI port (NOT THE HTTP Port!) - note this port is almost always 9090 (NOT 9000!) unless you've changed it (which is why that's the default value).

 In the Player settings, either fill in the *case sensitive* details of your existing player (you can get your player's mac address from LMS -> Settings -> Information).